Western Cape Education Department

 The Western Cape Education Department (abbreviated WCED) is the department of the Government of the Western Cape responsible for primary and secondary education within the Western Cape province of South Africa.
-The political leader of the department is the Provincial Minister of Education; As of 2009 this is Donald Grant.
+The political leader of the department is the Provincial Minister of Education.

 History

 During the apartheid era, education in South Africa was segregated according to race, with different government departments administering schools for the different races.
 What is now the Western Cape was at that time part of the Cape Province, and schools for white students were run by the Education Department of the Cape Provincial Administration.
 Schools for coloured students were run by the House of Representatives Education Department, while schools for black students were run by the Department of Education and Training.
 Some integration of these schools had occurred during the last years of apartheid, but the administrations remained divided.

 On 27 April 1994, the date of the 1994 general election, the Interim Constitution of South Africa came into effect, abolishing the old provinces and establishing the nine new provinces.
 The new Western Cape Education Department inherited those schools of the previous departments that were located within the Western Cape.